Postcard From Brussels

 his demo back from the publisher's office, and started playing for tips at a

-local dive, Bishop's Pub.
-Which was also frequented by other resourceful young
+Nashville oasis, Bishop's Pub.
+Which was also frequented by other resourceful, restive

-songwriters, including Guy Clark and Townes Van Zandt.
+songwriters, including Texas expats Guy Clark and Townes Van Zandt.

 This fecund scene is pungently preserved in the 1976 documentary, Heartworn